aclissold/instrument/README.md

-# instrument
+# Instrument
-A tool for composers
+*A tool for composers.*

+Currently only exists in my head.